AMANDA SULLIVAN

 NICE TO MEET YOU!

-I am currently the Senior Program Developer at the National Girls Collaborative Project (NGCP), a nonprofit organization focused on advancing the agenda of gender equality in STEM.
-I also regularly work in a consulting capacity with groups like PBS Kids, the DevTech Research Group, the Childcare Education Institute, and local schools on edtech related endeavors!
+I am currently a Senior Researcher at the National Girls Collaborative Project (NGCP), a nonprofit organization focused on advancing the agenda of gender equity in STEM.
+I also regularly work in a consulting capacity with groups like PBS Kids, the DevTech Research Group, the Childcare Education Institute, and local schools on STEM and edtech-related endeavors!
 This has involved research, professional development, writing, course development, teaching, and more.
-Check out my current projects to see what I'm working on now or view my CV to learn about my body of work.
+Check out my current projects to see what I'm working on now or view my resume to learn about my body of work.
 Contact me if you are interested in learning more about the consulting services I provide or to discuss a collaboration!